IMProofBench: Benchmarking AI on Research-Level Mathematical Proof Generation

 \paragraph{Models rarely abstain} Models rarely abstain from claiming a solution to the presented IMProofBench questions.
 Even on the extremely challenging open problems in the benchmark, models almost always make an attempt at a definite answer.
 This happens despite user preferences strongly favoring an abstention over a mistaken but convincing proof.

-\paragraph{\grokfour gives short responses} As noted earlier, \grokfour often provides only a final answer, particularly when the question allows for a short response.
-This occurs despite repeated instructions to provide full proofs (see \cref{app:prompts}).
-Combined with the hidden reasoning tokens in the \grokfour API, this made evaluations difficult and led to frequent ``Not Sure'' grades on our binary categories.

 \paragraph{User testimonials} For many contributors, this benchmark was their first hands-on experience with state-of-the-art LLMs in an agentic setup.
 Participants at outreach events expressed surprise at the level of performance ({\it "Quite impressive, especially the case of degree 3 where one has to argue a little bit..."}).
-During grading, we found that some models applied new approaches to known problems, surprising the expert graders ({\it "Interestingly, I was not familiar with the correct solution from the models, even though it is relatively fundamental."}).
-Although no open problems were solved, some attempts received positive feedback ({\it "Still I am amazed by the quality of the one-shot answers."}).
+During grading, we found that some models applied new approaches to known problems, surprising the expert graders ({\it "I was not familiar with the correct solution from the models, even though it is relatively fundamental."}).
+Although only one open problem was solved, some other attempts also received positive feedback ({\it "Still I am amazed by the quality of the one-shot answers."}).